Aunt Millie's to announced future plans for downtown bakery

 FORT WAYNE, Ind.
-(WANE) - It's been five months since the Aunt Millie's bread bakery stopped production in downtown Fort Wayne, but the building could be getting a second life soon.
+(WANE) - It's been more than five months since the Aunt Millie's bread bakery stopped production in downtown Fort Wayne, but the building could be getting a second life soon.

 Aunt Millie's officials said they would be making an announcement about the future of the facility on Monday.